Roadkill & Salvage

 Can I sell it?

-You may purchase or sell wildlife parts, except the edible flesh, of wildlife species classified as big game, upland game, upland game birds, furbearers, or rattlesnakes that may be lawfully hunted or trapped that have been killed by accidental vehicle-collisions.
+You may purchase or sell wildlife parts, except the edible flesh, of wildlife species classified as big game, upland game, upland game birds, or furbearers that may be lawfully hunted or trapped that have been killed by accidental vehicle-collisions.
 Bighorn sheep cannot be purchased, bartered, or sold.